Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 ## Research Interests for Agentic AI

-- **Unified Multi-Modal Generation and Discrimination:** Video Editing, Multi-Modal Large Language Model (MLLM)
+- Unified Multi-Modal Generation and Discrimination
-- **Trustworthiness:** Federated Learning, Interpretability
+- Trustworthiness of AI
-- **Medical Application**: PET, Gamma Camera, MRI, X-ray, and CT
+- Medical Application

 ## News
 - **[Sep.
 2025]** Will join UIUC as an MCS student!